- General Practice Training Program

 If you are undecided about your future, working as a Rural GP is an option available to you.

 The GP Training Program is flexible and even allows you to train part time.
-The Federal Government recently announced there will be an additional 300 funded GP training places across Australia for 2015 (a total of 1500 training places).

 Who can apply?
 To ensure you are eligible to apply for the General Practice Training Program (GP training), please visit the AGPT website and complete the eligibility flowchart.